 Digital Forensics Research Group

-SoC has recently awarded a National Science Foundation planning grant to Digital Forensic Site as part of a broader Center for Advanced Forensic Science Research.
-Our site brings together more than a dozen active researchers with a range of specialties.
+SoC was recently awarded a National Science Foundation grant to fund a Site as one of two sites that make up a broader Center for Advanced Forensic Science Research.
+Our Site has focus in Digital Forensic Research and brings together more than a dozen active researchers with a range of specialties.
 The intensified collaboration of an Industry-University Cooperative Research Center (I/UCRC) encourages both students and industrial partners to capitalize on faculty foundational knowledge and practical expertise to perform industrially relevant fundamental research.
 Broader center interaction exposes faculty, students and industrial partners to cross-cutting research issues along with presenting prospects for interdisciplinary and cross-university collaboration.

 Meeting Time: 5:15 to 6:00 pm every Wednesday

 |1/24/2018||Dr .
 Mark Yampolskiy||Additive Manufacturing Forensics: Digital and Side-Channel-Based||USA|

 |2/7/2018||Dr. Brad Glisson||The Impact of Residual Data on Society||USA|

 |2/21/2018||Steven Presley||Effective Cybersecurity Risk Management in Project Organizations||USA|

 |2/28/2018||Ramya Kuppam Manikyam||Comparing Effectiveness of Commercial Obfuscators against Man-at-the-End Attacks||USA|